 7 Facts About Saving Money

-1. A Good Way To Increase Savings Is By Cutting Spending
+1. Increase Savings by Cutting Unnecessary Spending

 Yes, taking savings out of a regular income stream is probably the easiest approach, especially if the savings are automated.
 But an approach that’s doubly beneficial — and one of our top facts about saving money — is that you can find ways to increase your savings and reduce spending at the same time.

 Look through your budget for areas to cut back on, probably in the “wants” section of your list of expenditures and use that money instead to strengthen your savings account, especially in an emergency fund.
+This approach not only helps you save but also prepares you for unforeseen circumstances like urgent medical bills or home repairs.
+For situations where immediate cash is required, a title loan can bridge the gap until your savings catch up.

 The average American household has fewer savings than they need to live comfortably in retirement, cover an emergency expense, or make up for losses that occur through unemployment.
 According to one survey, 45% of Americans say they have absolutely no money saved at all.

-3. Retirement Savings Plans Are a Must
+3. Prioritize Retirement Savings Plans

 One of the facts about saving money that has not changed over time is the importance of retirement plans.
 Next to traditional savings accounts, retirement plans are the most common form of savings in America.
+Those who have a 401(k) (about 54%) tend to have a lot in them.
+The average is about $106,000.

 By the time the average person hits 35, they’re most likely to have savings of around $3,500, far less than other ages, such as those 35-44 years old ($4,700) and 45 to 54 years old (6,300).
 Those with the highest average savings are people over 75 with an average of $9,300 in savings.